dmarch/microplastics-backtracking/README.md

 ## Description

-This repository accompanies the article "".
+This repository provides the R code that accompanies the article:

+Compa M, Alomar C, Mourre B, March D, Tintoré J, Deudero S. Nearshore spatio-temporal sea surface trawls of plastic debris in the
+Balearic Islands.
+Marine Environmental Research.
+2020.
+158, 104945. [https://doi.org/10.1016/j.marenvres.2020.104945](https://doi.org/10.1016/j.marenvres.2020.104945)

 It contains the R code to post-process backtracking trajectories of virtual particles that represent microplastics.
 Microplastic samples were collected by the Spanish Institute of Oceanography.
-Then, numerical simulations were performed by the Balearic Islands Coastal Observing and Forecasting System.
+Then, numerical simulations were performed by the Balearic Islands Coastal Observing and Forecasting System (SOCIB).

 ## Getting Started